annikabrundyn/autodiff/README.md

 # autodiff

+[WIP]
-automatic differentiation library in pure python and numpy.
+this is a basic automatic differentiation library in python and numpy.

+right now, this only works with scalars and is using forward mode AD.

 TODOS:

-- [ ] computational graph
-- [ ] every operator needs: a forward + backward
+- [ ] change to use reverse mode AD (instead of forward mode)
-- [ ] variables, operators class
+- [ ] extend to tensors not just scalars - requires jacobian vector product
-- [ ] speed up with cython?
+- [ ] caching/memoization
-- [ ] extend to gpus
+- [ ] parallelization?